Birds of the U.A.E.

 Couldn’t find any interesting facts about them, sorry.

-My favorite from this post!
+My favourite from this post!
 The Hoopoe is a very beautiful bird that is widespread in Europe, Asia, North Africa, Sub-Saharan Africa and Madagascar.
 It is notable for its distinctive ‘crown’ of feathers.

 The Hoopoe is monogamous, although this means that the bond merely lasts for a single season.
 They are also territorial, with the male calling frequently to advertise his ownership of the territory.
 Birds will try to stab rivals with their bills, and individuals are occasionally blinded in fights.